 - A non-fatal example in the Codename: Kids Next Door episode "Operation: L.O.C.K.D.O.W.N.".
 During a lockdown of the Sector V Treehouse, Numbuh Five is the only operative left when her teammates are transformed into Spank-Happy Vampires.
 She is about to be spanked by her vampirified teammates when she is caught using the Quadruple Emergency Bypass Code, but the sun comes out in time and stops the vampires.

 - A parody in Robot Chicken where Scooby-Doo meets Jason Voorhees.
 Velma complains that she is the final girl due to the stereotype that the virgin is always the last to die.

 Velma: The virgins are always the last to die.
 God my life sucks.

-The Teen Titans episode "Fear Itself" had a similar premise, with a monster stalking Titan Tower and picking off the Titans one by one, using a method similar to killers used in slasher movies.
+- The Teen Titans (2003) episode "Fear Itself" had a similar premise, with a monster stalking Titan Tower and picking off the Titans one by one, using a method similar to killers used in slasher movies.
 Raven was the last one left because the "monster" was her own powers acting on her repressed fear - after the team had watched a scary movie, no less.
-Ironically, this would not only make her the Final Girl in this scenario, but techically, the antagonist as well.
+Ironically, this would not only make her the Final Girl in this scenario, but technically, the antagonist as well.